Financial Aid FAQs

 Programs that have limited funds available for awards will be awarded based on the completed application date.
 Once all available funds are awarded, eligible students will be placed on a waitlist should additional funds become available.
 Applications are accepted on a rolling basis throughout the semester.
 No retroactive applications are allowed past the end of an enrollment period.

-Once the awarding process is completed an Award Letter emailed/mailed to the student, as well as posted to WebAdvisor (which may be viewed if the student is registered).
+Once the awarding process is completed, an Award Letter will be emailed to the student and posted in Self-Service under the student's MyDBU account.
 This Award Letter contains the names and amounts of the financial aid awards the student was deemed eligible to receive.
-The Award Letter notice also contains some instructions, as well as important information about restrictions and conditions that can affect the ability of the student to receive the amounts awarded.
+The Award Letter notice also contains some instructions and important information about restrictions and conditions that can affect the ability of the student to receive the amounts awarded.
 It should be read carefully.

-Any questions or need for additional instruction or information should be directed to the Office of Financial Aid via phone at 214-333-5363 or email at finaid@dbu.edu.
+Any questions should be directed to the Office of Financial Aid at (214) 333-5363 or at finaid@dbu.edu.

 Can refunds be affected by my enrollment status?